apache/nuttx/configs/avr32dev1/README.txt

    23    31   PA12 XOUT32    XOUT32 (32 Khz)
   ----- ----- ---- --------- --------------------

-NOTE: These crystal inputs/outputs are analog signals and my assumption is that they need no pin multiplexing setting to enable them for the external crystal function.
+NOTE 1: These crystal inputs/outputs are analog signals and my assumption is that they need no pin multiplexing setting to enable them for the external crystal function.

+NOTE 2: There is no support for OSC1.

+NOTE 3: There are solder pads for the 32KHz OSC32, but the crystal is not populated on my board.
+Therefore, the RTC will have to run from the (uncalibrated) RCOSC.

 Serial Connection
 ^^^^^^^^^^^^^^^^^